 They seem to have it all.
 They’re in good health and are financially secure.
 They live in a pleasant and comfortable town.
 But as their lives intertwine, cracks emerge and restlessness grows.

 For Clive, is retirement the beginning of the end?
 Can fun-loving Saskia break free from her adulterous husband?
 Will Andy marry his childhood sweetheart?
 Is Jamie prepared to change his dishonest ways?
 Might Ellie’s happy marriage be shattered by temptation?

 Heartwarming and heartbreaking collide in this novel about aspirations, expectations and the realities of everyday life.

 Why has his wife abandoned him after 23 years of blissful marriage?
 Is she having a midlife crisis?
 Should he be having one, too?

 Life is absolutely fine for Hugh and Liz Thorpe in Cambridge, England – a comfortable lifestyle, good health, kids to be proud of and a loving relationship.
 Then Hugh decides to take early retirement and it all goes hopelessly wrong.

-A succession of twists and turns prevents a restoration to the normality that the couple increasingly crave as their children, parents and friends discover that immaturity is not solely the preserve of the young.
+A succession of twists and turns are preventing a restoration to the normality that the couple increasingly crave as their children, parents and friends find out that immaturity isn’t exclusively the preserve of the young.

 Jack & Jill went Downhill

-Their relationship is on the rocks.
+Their marriage is on the rocks.
 Can it survive?